ContactSign inSign up

 How it works

-1. TurboSnap considers the Git changes between the current commit and the ancestor build’s commit.
+2. TurboSnap considers the git changes between the current commit and the ancestor build’s commit.
+If more than one ancestor build is found, TurboSnap considers the union of the git changes.

-2. Using Webpack’s dependency graph, TurboSnap identifies the individual story files affected by those changes.
+3. Using the dependency graph generated by Webpack or Vite, TurboSnap identifies the individual story files affected by those git-identified changes.

 Chromatic will not capture a new snapshot for stories that do not have associated code changes.
 In most cases, this results in faster test runs and reduces the number of billable snapshots.